 Isaac Cordal - lonely in society

-The Spanish artist Isaac Coral makes statuettes inspired by the panels with the portrayals of Adam and Eve.
+Spanish artist Isaac Cordal was inspired by the outermost panels of the Ghent Altarpiece’s upper register, depicting Adam and Eve, the biblical progenitors of humanity.
 There are 15 miniature couples scattered throughout the city center along the street, high above a doorway, on the windowsill, etc.

 Isaac Cordals works can be found in the streets of London, Berlin, Paris, Barcelona, Brussels, ...
 You have probably walked past them without noticing anything.
 The statuettes are tucked away on facades, electricity cables, drains and other unexpected places.
 In this way the artist emphasizes the loneliness and isolation of modern times.
 His work is a critical reflection on our behavior.